dianamoreira/thefuck/ArchSW-docs/REPORT.md

 ##Description
-_**The Fuck**_ is a handy tool that allow its users to easily understand what went wrong with their console command.
-Keeping it short and simple, what it does is show us some alternatives to our last terminal input, (tries to match a rule for the previous command, creates a new command using the matched rule and runs it), and allowing us to make our own rules also.
+_**The Fuck**_ is a handy tool that allows its users to easily understand what went wrong with their console command.
+Keeping it short and simple, what it does is show them some alternatives to our last terminal input, (tries to match a rule for the previous command, creates a new command using the matched rule and runs it), and allowing them to make their own rules also.

 This project was created on GitHub in April 2015 and in total there are over 70 contributors, although only three have been active during this year (2016).
-Its creator is Vladimir Yakovlev, whose nickname is "nvbn" which, along with two others, Martin Carton ("mcarton") and Pablo Aguiar ("scorphus") constitute the principal nucleus of the app development.
-According Vladimir Iakovlev, was inspired by a [@liamosaur](https://twitter.com/liamosaur/) [tweet](https://twitter.com/liamosaur/status/506975850596536320).
+Its creator is Vladimir Yakovlev ("nvbn") along side two others, Martin Carton ("mcarton") and Pablo Aguiar ("scorphus") constitute the principal nucleus of the app development.
+According to its creator, this app was inspired by a [@liamosaur](https://twitter.com/liamosaur/) [tweet](https://twitter.com/liamosaur/status/506975850596536320).

 Let's take a look: